Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 Overall, our analysis indicated that older domains tend to rank higher in the SERPs, as anyone in SEO would expect to see.

-The overall data showed that legal websites gained one average position with their SERPs for every 6 years their site had been live.
+The historical data showed that legal websites gained one average position with their SERPs for every 6 years their site had been live.

 While the overall results weren’t surprising, it’s interesting to note that the position gain over time is not linear.